mtl;dr/summary: Folsom is a big gay leather prom. See you there.

 I try to remind myself it hasn’t been that long ago that police would invade gay bars to stop men from simply dancing together.
 It is easy to take the level of relative safety we enjoy now for granted.
 And many queer groups in many countries and cities are still not completely safe.
 Hell, is anybody completely safe?

 Dance for yourself.
 Dance for your friends.
 Dance for your community.
 Dance for those never got to have the man or woman of their dreams in their arms.
 Dance for those that are no longer with us.
 Dance for those that are still here.
-Dance for Pulse in Orlando, for the UpStairs Lounge in New Orleans, and for all the rest who died or were injured while simply trying to have a fun night out.
+Dance for Pulse in Orlando, for the UpStairs Lounge in New Orleans, and for all the rest who died or were hurt while simply trying to have a fun night out.

 Dance for the closeted queer kids stuck in backwards boondock burgs or dangerous families trying to just hold on until they can get out (please just hold on).
 Dance for those that live in countries where they would kill us for simply holding hands.